The Importance of Digitalization for Field Service Management

 First, let me say just how extremely excited I am to have the opportunity to join the Next Technik team as the new ANZ Territory Manager during its period of global expansion and hyper growth (we’ve more than doubled our employees in the last year!).

 As the number-one ranked on-platform field service solution for NetSuite, we work with clients everyday who are trying to gain more value and insights from their field service operations.

 I have always believed it’s the people who make a company great, and we now boast a global team of industry experts and dedicated professionals who truly want the best for our clients.

 Having worked within the software and IT industry for more than 10 years, I have seen many great, and not so great, adoptions of technology to enable clients to get more out of their business.
 From cloud (no we don’t put your computer into the sky), to ERP, digitalization, and industry 4.0.

 These technology trends can provide a clear advantage over the competition by providing companies the ability to react quicker and get the information they need to make the right decisions.

-Coming from a background in ERP solutions, I’ve seen first-hand the challenges that can mean the death of a businesses: lack of visibility, double handling of data, slow response to clients, or slow reaction to issues, additional head count just to handle all the paperwork, and time-consuming reporting methods (if they get them at all!).
+Coming from a background in ERP solutions, I’ve seen first-hand the challenges that can mean the death of a businesses: lack of visibility, double handling of data, slow response to clients, slow reaction to issues, additional headcount to handle all the paperwork, and time-consuming reporting methods (if they get them at all).

 Data transparency is critical to field service success

-But for many of our clients, this has highlighted something that has been overlooked – what about field services?
+But for many of our clients, this has highlighted something that has been overlooked: field services.
+What about field services?

 - What are my technicians doing out in the field?